Jim Harrison III

 Tuscaloosa

 Jim Harrison, III is the owner and director of Harrison Galleries LLC, which is located in downtown Tuscaloosa.
 Founded in 2001, Harrison Galleries deals in vintage and contemporary fine art and photography.
-Each year the gallery hosts dozens of civic, social and cultural events, fundraisers and exhibitions, including the annual University of Alabama Art Department’s Bachelor of Fine Arts (BFA) show, and is a corporate sponsor of the Kentuck Festival, the Alabama Blues Project, Arts n Autism, and numerous other cultural and educational entities.
-Harrison Galleries is a founding participant in Tuscaloosa’s monthly Art Night, which is held on the first Thursday of every month.
+Each year the gallery hosts dozens of civic, social, and cultural events, fundraisers, and exhibitions, including the annual University of Alabama Art Department’s Bachelor of Fine Arts (BFA) show, and is a corporate sponsor of the Kentuck Festival, the Alabama Blues Project, Arts n Autism, and numerous other cultural and educational entities.
+Harrison Galleries is a founding participant of Tuscaloosa’s monthly art night event, known as First Friday.

-Mr. Harrison currently serves as vice chair of the Paul Jones Collection Advisory Board and is a member of the board of the new Tuscaloosa Museum of Art, home of the Westervelt Collection.
-As co-chair of the Dinah Washington Cultural Arts Center Capital Campaign, he is spearheading efforts to transform a historic building in downtown Tuscaloosa into performance and office space for area arts organizations.
-In addition to his involvement in the cultural life of Tuscaloosa, Mr. Harrison serves on the boards of directors of the DCH Health Care Authority, the Chamber Foundation, and The Community Foundation of West Alabama.
+Mr. Harrison is also past chair of the Paul Jones Collection Advisory Board and is a former member of the board of the Tuscaloosa Museum of Art, home of the Westervelt Collection.
+As prior co-chair of the Dinah Washington Cultural Arts Center capital campaign, he spearheaded efforts to transform a historic building in downtown Tuscaloosa into performance and office space for area arts organizations.
+In addition to his involvement in the cultural life of Tuscaloosa, Mr. Harrison is the chair of the DCH Health Care Authority and serves on the board of the Community Foundation of West Alabama.

 Mr. Harrison and his wife Kaye, who is an antique dealer, have one son, James IV – an aspiring writer.